Back to Colorado

 Passed [*]

-Plain English: The amendment adds two new types of parcels that cannot be used for residential development under certain conditions.
+Plain English: This amendment adds two new types of properties that are not allowed to be used for the residential housing projects described in the bill.

 L.022